-CANDIDATES who are requested to attend at the College for interview should obtain a report from the Head Master or Head Mistress of the Secondary School at which they have been in attendance, together with any Terminal Class Reports which have been issued.
+Candidates who have been in attendance, together with any Terminal Class Reports which have been issued.
 Candidates who have had teaching experience should also obtain from the Head Teacher of the Elementary School in which they have been serving a report as to their aptitude for teaching.
 Leeds candidates need not obtain the report on teaching.
 In the case of candidates who reside outside Leeds, third-class return railway fare will be allowed.
 Candidates will be medically examined by the College Medical Officer on the day of interview.